mozilla/solitude/docs/topics/preapproval.rst

 * `return_url`: the URL on your site that PayPal will return you to if successful.

-Note: we whitelist URLs in solitude so make sure those URLs work
+URLs are whitelisted in solitude so make sure those URLs are in configured in your settings file with `PAYPAL_URL_WHITELIST`.

 This will return the pre-approval key that you will then pass on to PayPal.
 This key should not be stored anywhere.
 Returns::